ganeshrvel/npm-electron-root-path/README.md

 Finding the root path of an electron app can be tricky.
 I have written a npm package to deal with this.

 Initially, I'd created **electron-root-path** package for [OpenMTP  - Advanced Android File Transfer Application for macOS](https://github.com/ganeshrvel/openmtp "OpenMTP  - Advanced Android File Transfer Application for macOS").
-It works fine with [Electron-React-Redux Advanced Boilerplate](https://github.com/ganeshrvel/electron-react-redux-advanced-boilerplate "Electron-React-Redux advanced boilerplate") and [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate "electron-react-boilerplate")
+It works fine with [Electron React Redux Advanced Boilerplate](https://github.com/ganeshrvel/electron-react-redux-advanced-boilerplate "Electron React Redux advanced boilerplate") and [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate "electron-react-boilerplate")

 ## Installation